there are two common permission systems, with the second available as an extension of the first

 value-uid:one-user:(read:yes write:yes execute:no) value-group:some-users:(read:yes write:yes execute:no) value-other:all-users:(read:yes write:no execute:no)

-this system is usually available for filesystems that support it. when a file is created, the permissions are set by the creating program and modified by the kernel using "umasks" of processes.
+when a file is created, the permissions are set by the creating program and modified by the kernel for individual processes using "umasks".

 (path (uid/gid/other/default value) ...)

-instead of being limited to permissions only for three groups to a file, it is possible to assign permission values for specific different users, groups and other users as well as default permissions. the maximum permissions are always limited by the still active three-value permissions. this system is activated at filesystem mount with a mount option
+instead of being limited to permissions only for three types to a file, it is possible to assign permission values for an arbitrary number of entities, which can be users, groups as well as default permissions. the maximum permissions are always limited by the still active three-value permissions, which means access control lists layer on top of the three-value permission system. this system is activated at filesystem mount with a mount option

 the retrieval of the effective permissions to a file for a process from the user perspective can be seen as a function with the following signature